KenSchae/documentation/Linux/Stand-up a Linux Server.md

 This section should have two parts.
 The first would outline the steps for creating a virtual machine on your hypervisor onto which you will install your Linux distro.
 The second part would outline how to install your distro onto the VM.

-Lacking those, I recomment hitting YouTube and the distro's documentation for the step by step to install Linux.
+Lacking those, I recommend hitting YouTube and the distro's documentation for the step by step to install Linux.
 It's actually quite easy.
 ## Post Install

 ### Update && Upgrade